drmeow/HW2-Stat157/README.md

 HW2-Stat157
 ===========

-This is the repository shared by Tay, Disi, and Hong for Homework 2 within the class Stat 157, Fall 2013
+This is the repository shared by Sam, Tay, Disi, and Hong for Homework 2 within the class Stat 157, Fall 2013.

 ===========

-#Before you run the notebook
+#Before you run the iPython notebook

-Before you run ipython notebook, you must install&update packages.
+Before you run iPython notebook, you must install & update packages.
-This can be done by following command after you command vagrant ssh.
+This can be done by inputting the following commands to your systems terminal after you command vagrant ssh.
+These install the proper items for this assignment

     sudo pip install python-dateutil --upgrade
     sudo easy_install --upgrade pytz